 BoostMyScore has just discovered a way to add positive history by adding those in need to existing credit card accounts or tradelines, that have long perfect payment history, high credit limits, and that have little or not balance.
-Credit card company’s then report the entire history for that credit account to the credit bureaus which can drastically and immediately improve your credit score.
+Credit card company’s then report the entire history for that credit account to the credit bureaus and that positive payment history is a great thing!.

 BoostMyScore’s July 2008 victory required Fair Isaac to significantly revise FICO 08, which accounts for the delay in its release.
 Fair Isaac Corp. says they have found ways to make it harder for authorized users to benefit from primary account holders’ good credit, but neither the public nor the credit industry is privy to how they will be doing that, or how it will play into their “super secret” FICO credit score formula.
 Industry insiders believe FICO 08 will limit the number of “authorized user” accounts benefiting a FICO credit score to five; and reduce the benefit of lines that exceed that number.

 FICO 08 also includes provisions that will – among other things — reduce the negative impact of collections under 0 on an individual’s FICO credit score and increase the negative impact of multiple late payments.
 How any one individual’s credit score will specifically change as result of FICO 08 remains to be seen.